 No appointments are needed to visit an inmate in the AIB.
 However, all visitors must be listed on the inmate's visiting card prior to visiting.
-Visitors must bring proper identification: current/valid state residency ID, student ID or driver's license.
-The AIB does not accept passports as a form of identification for entry.
+Visitors must show a valid picture ID: current/valid state residency ID, student ID, valid driver's license or another form of government-issued ID.

 The inmate can let you know or you can go to the AIB and ask in person.
 The Sheriff's Office will not give out this information over the phone.